-UUFR has seven very active social justice ministries that are working for a better world.
+UUFR has several very active social justice ministries that are working for a better world.
 Whether feeding the hungry, registering voters, welcoming refugees, or installing solar panels on the sanctuary’s roof, these volunteers make real our commitment to actively serving the common good.
 On our blog, you can learn about UUFR’s social justice work and figure out where you would like to get involved.

 To go directly to posts about a specific ministry, use the dropdown menu on the right side of the page.